top of page

 Maria Fernanda Munar is a Canadian-Colombian visual and media artist working at the intersection of photography, sculpture, and animation.
 Through her sculptural-collage approach, she transforms photographic fragments into multidimensional forms, exploring themes of diaspora, resilience, and the interconnectedness between humanity and nature.
 Her work examines how identity is shaped, fractured, and reimagined, often drawing parallels between botanical forms and the human body.

-Her work has been exhibited at the Banff Centre for Arts and Creativity, Gibson Fine Arts, Arts Commons, and Emmedia with pieces in the permanent collection of the Calgary BMO Centre.
-She has received grants from the Alberta Foundation for the Arts and participated in residencies at Arts Commons, Alberta University of the Arts, and internationally in Latvia and Colombia.
+Her work has been exhibited at the Banff Centre for Arts and Creativity, Gibson Fine Arts, Arts Commons, Emmedia, and more, with pieces in both public and private collections.
+She has received grants from the Alberta Foundation for the Arts, Calgary Arts Development, and participated in residencies nationally and internationally.
+She is represented by Gibson Fine Art and currently works as Executive Product Engineer doing animation and post-production at Critical Mass.

 Land Acknowledgment